Inspecting Server Certificate

 Solution

-Fiddler Everywhere version 3.2.0 and above contain indicators and notifications that show if a server certificate is valid, expiring, or causes errors.
+Fiddler Everywhere contain indicators and notifications that show if a server certificate is valid, expiring, or causes errors.

-Note that certificate information is available only for Live traffic and is not available for saved sessions from the Sessions section or for SAZ and other imported files.
+Note that certificate information is available only for live traffic (ongoing capturing) and is not present for saved sessions from the Snapshots tree or for imported files.

 Extracting Certificate Details

 Each session that successfully establishes secure connections over HTTPS stores information about the server certificate.
-Follow the steps to inspect the certificate full details:
+Follow the steps to inspect the certificate's full details:

 Open Fiddler Everywhere and capture the HTTPS session